Uruguay

 Vice President Beatriz Argimón

-Legislature General Assembly (Senate & Chamber of Representatives)
+Legislature General Assembly (Senate and Chamber of Representatives)

 Uruguay is divided into 19 departments, each with its own capital: